Jiaolong: Usage

 Jiaolong occurs in Chinese toponyms.
 For example, the highest waterfall in Taiwan is Jiaolong Dapu (蛟龍大瀑), "Flood Dragon Great Waterfall" in the Alishan National Scenic Area.

 The deep-sea submersible built and tested in 2010 by the China Ship Scientific Research Center is named Jiaolong (Broad 2010:A1).

+The 7th Marine Brigade of the People's Liberation Army Navy Marine Corps is often known as the "Jiaolong Commandos".

+The 2025 film Operation Hadal takes its Chinese name (蛟龍行動 (蛟龙行动, Operation Jiaolong)) from this creature.